Home

 What is the purpose of aerating the nutrient solution?

 Roots need oxygen for the plant to grow.
-The “bubbler” puts oxygen in the water and the roots absorb this oxygen.
-Our basic hydroponic garden kit is non-aerated.
+The aerator puts oxygen in the water and the roots absorb this oxygen.
+Our Floating Garden Kitchen Garden Kit is non-aerated.
 As the plants respire, the oxygen concentration in the nutrient solution slowly decreases.
-Without aeration, oxygen transport into the nutrient solution can only take place at the boundary between the still surface of the nutrient solution and the air above it.
-Thus, the basic kit is not appropriate for long growth cycle plants (such as tomatoes) unless the solution is changed periodically during the growth and fruiting stage (which supplies your plants with a fresh aerated solution).
+Without aeration, oxygen transport into the nutrient solution takes place at the boundary between the floating bed and nutrient tray, the fill port, and through the net pots.
+This kit is not appropriate for long growth cycle plants such as tomatoes and cucumbers.
+To help aerate the roots in the Kitchen Garden Kit, it is recommended that you periodically raise the planting bed out of the nutrient solution and "dunk" a few times to help aerate the roots and the nutrient solution.
+You can also purchase a small air pump and aerator from aquarium supply stores.

 Top